Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 While the word “Kubernetes” translates to “helmsman” (i.e., someone who steers a ship), Kubernetes ultimately functions more like an orchestra conductor than a ship captain.

-Kubernetes (also known as K8s) simplifies the process of orchestrating containers for engineers.
-This frees engineering up to focus on innovation, reduce time-to-market, and optimize cloud spend.
-Yet, things don’t always go that smoothly for engineering teams using Kubernetes.
+Kubernetes (also known as K8s) simplifies the orchestrating containers for engineers.
+This frees engineering up to focus on innovation, reduce time to market, and optimize cloud spend.
+Yet, things don’t always go smoothly for engineering teams using Kubernetes.

 We get it.
 Kubernetes architecture can be challenging.
-So to help you get the most out of your Kubernetes setup, this guide will cover Kubernetes architecture in full detail and list 10 best practices you can use to optimize your Kubernetes environment.
+So, to help you get the most out of your Kubernetes setup, this guide will cover Kubernetes architecture in full detail and list the best practices you can use to optimize your Kubernetes environment.

 Kubernetes is both a platform and a tool.
 Think of the Kubernetes architecture as the operating system (platform) for containerized applications.

 Kubernetes is the most popular orchestration tool for deploying, scaling, networking, and maintaining containerized applications.
-Using Kubernetes, engineers are able to manage those activities at scale through automated coordination and performance of all aspects of containers and their dynamic environments.
+Using Kubernetes, engineers can manage those activities at scale through automated coordination and performance of all aspects of containers and their dynamic environments.

 A Kubernetes cluster can run all major types of workloads, such as:

-It wasn't always like that.
-For example, Kubernetes didn't support stateful applications at first.
-It can now that its cluster architecture has improved.
+It wasn’t always like that.
+For example, Kubernetes didn’t support stateful applications at first, but now it can with improved cluster architecture.

 Kubernetes architecture comprises three major components: